Psikuvit/TimeCapsule/README.md

 # 🕰️ TimeCapsule

 A secure, production-ready Next.js application that allows users to create time capsules with messages that are unlocked at future dates.
-Built with enterprise-grade security features, OAuth authentication, and Stripe payments for premium functionality.
+Built with enterprise-grade security features, OAuth authentication, Stripe payments, and comprehensive SEO optimization.

 ## ✨ Features